-We estimate that the net proceeds we receive from the sale of \$125,000,000 aggregate principal amount of the Notes in this offering will be approximately \$122,100,000 after deducting the underwriting discount of \$2,500,000 payable by us and estimated offering expenses of approximately \$400,000 payable by us.
+We estimate that the net proceeds we receive from the sale of \$ aggregate principal amount of the Notes in this offering will be approximately \$ payable by us and estimated offering expenses of approximately \$ payable by us.

-We intend to use the net proceeds from this offering to redeem all of the outstanding 2023 Notes, repay the amount outstanding under the Credit Facility and redeem a portion of the outstanding February 2024 Notes (callable on February 15, 2021).
+We intend to use the net proceeds from this offering to redeem all of the outstanding 2023 Notes and repay a portion of the amount outstanding under the Credit Facility.
 However, we may re-borrow under our Credit Facility and use such borrowings to invest in lower middle-market companies in accordance with our investment objective and strategies and for working capital and general corporate purposes.
 As of December 15, 2020, we had \$50.0 million of indebtedness outstanding under our Credit Facility.
 Our Credit Facility matures on April 24, 2023, and borrowings under the Credit Facility currently bear interest, at our election, at a rate per annum equal to (a) 3.00% (or 2.75% if certain conditions are satisfied, including if (x) no equity interests are included in the borrowing base, (y) the contribution to the borrowing base of eligible portfolio investments that are performing first lien bank loans is greater than or equal to 35%, and (z) the contribution to the borrowing base of eligible portfolio investments that are performing first lien bank loans, performing last out loans, or performing second lien loans is greater than or equal to 60%) plus the one, two, three or six month adjusted LIBOR, as applicable, or (b) 2.00% (or 1.75% if the above conditions are satisfied) plus the highest of (A) a prime rate, (B) the federal funds effective rate plus 0.5%, (C) the three month adjusted LIBOR plus 1.0%, and (D) zero.